-Hello, my name is Muz, and I’ve been involved in various forms of artistic expression for over 30 years.
-From traditional forms of illustration, drawing, and painting, to computer-based information architecture and design, I’ve explored many avenues of creativity throughout my career.
+Hello, my name is Muz, and I’ve been involved in various forms of artistic expression since the mid 1990’s.
+From traditional forms of illustration, drawing, and painting, to computer-based information architecture and creative coding.

-In 2010, I made the switch to becoming a web designer and developer, creating human-centered multimedia experiences.
-This website is designed to showcase some of the different projects and artistic outlets that I’ve been a part of recently.
-I invite you to take a look around and explore what I have to offer.
+The muzKore website is designed to showcase some of the different projects and artistic outlets that I’ve been a part of recently and some that go back a bit but are worth including.
+I invite you to take a look around and say hey on the contact page.

 Let me give you a little bit of background about myself.
-I’ve always been passionate about art and design, and I’m always on the lookout for fresh textures, creative typography, and well-proportioned layouts.
-I strive for clean, simple, and clear designs that are also accessible to all.
+I’ve been passionate about art and design even before I knew what art and design were.
+I found myself always on the lookout for fresh textures, creative typography, and well-proportioned layouts (again before I knew what a layout was).

 The name “muzKore” is an ambiguous description of my true identity.
-“Muz” is a nickname, and “Kore” is a slight twist on “core,” meaning “the center of.”
-It’s a fitting description for someone who’s been at the center of many different forms of artistic expression over the years.
+“Muz” is a nickname, and “Kore” is a slight twist on “core,” being “the center of.”

 By the late 1990s, my love for drawing was in full swing, and I was filling sketchbooks and giving away canvases as I was running out of room.
 Unfortunately, a fire at a friend’s place destroyed most of my early work, which forced me to search for a fresh vision.